Table of Contents

 Insurers generally consider you a lower-risk driver after getting married, as they assume you are more careful on the road and more financially stable.
 Moving to a “safer” neighborhood might also get your insurer to reconsider your rates and reduce them accordingly.

-You should also inform your insurance provider when moving violations have expired in the last three years.
-This can significantly lower your insurance rate and help you save more.
+Also, inform your insurance provider when moving violations have expired in the last three years, as this may help reduce your insurance rate.

 Your insurer will not automatically reduce your rates.
 Some insurance companies may also consider your credit score to help them determine your rates.
 Research suggests that there is a correlation between a driver’s credit standing and their likelihood of filing a claim.
-Specifically, those with high credit scores are said to be less likely to file a car insurance claim.
+Specifically, those with high credit scores are generally considered less likely to file a car insurance claim.

 Look into improving your credit standing to qualify for lower car insurance rates.
 Pay your bills on time and clear any existing debt if possible.
-You should also monitor your credit score to track improvements and check for inaccuracies in your credit statements.
+Also, monitor your credit score to track improvements and check for inaccuracies in your credit statements.

 Shop For Another Policy